Appendix

 $ gunzip current.tar.gz | tar xf -

-Let assume that TRDIR is stored in a variable $TRDIR and that there is a $PORTNAME variable.
-The content of the tar-file consists in the following files and directories:
+variable.
+The content of the tar-file consists in the following files and

 COPYRIGHT